Our learning about the kindness of trees

 Just Breathe...the gift of oxygen!

-Trees use sunlight and carbon dioxide to create oxygen.
+Trees use sunlight, water and carbon dioxide to create oxygen.
 Humans and other animals breathe in oxygen and breathe out carbon dioxide.
 Peter Wohlleben shares in his book, "Can You Hear the Trees Talking?", that a single large tree produces enough oxygen for twenty people to breathe.
 Trees also clean the air that we breathe, removing harmful toxins to keep us healthy!

 How do you feel after breathing deeply?